mygearstationcom/MegaMillions-Predictor/README.md

 JSON file with prior winning MegaMillion Lotto results will be available soon

-# Go to my new subdirectory to see my modifications - mygearstationcom
+# Go to my new Repository to see my modifications - Powerball and Megamillion Predictor
+Thanks to this author for their inspiration.
+Between their great work, I have both a Powerball and a MegaMillion Predictor.
+The Disclaimer is still in effect. :)